 In November 2002, the Company acquired an exclusive license agreement with Rutgers through the Company's acquisition of Oxiquant, which had entered into the license agreement with Rutgers in April 2001.
-Pursuant to the license agreement, Rutgers granted Oxiquant exclusive worldwide license rights to "Novel Redox Clamping Agents and Uses Thereof."
-In consideration, Rutgers was issued 500 shares of common stock of Oxiquant, which were subsequently converted into 3,821 shares of common stock of the Company and 219 warrants to purchase common stock of the Company.
-Rutgers will also receive certain milestone payments, a four percent running royalty on net sales for any licensed products semiannually and a 20 percent non-running royalty on any consideration received from sublicensing or transferring of the licensed technology.
-Milestone payment fees payable to Rutgers include: US\$25 upon completion of the first clinical trial performed in compliance with FDA or corresponding foreign health authority requirements, in a small number of patients to determine the metabolism and pharmacological actions of doses; US\$50 upon commencement of the first Phase III clinical trial or equivalent; US\$100 upon receipt of market approval in the first major market country; US\$200 upon receipt of market approval in the second major market country; and US\$300 on receipt of market approval in the third major market country.
-In addition, on each anniversary of the license agreement, a license maintenance fee starting at US\$5 and increasing by that same amount each subsequent anniversary is due to Rutgers.
-After completion of the fifth anniversary period, and on each subsequent anniversary, the annual license maintenance fee shall be US\$50, and can be offset against royalties (with some restrictions).
-The Company has made all maintenance payments required to date and no milestone payments have been required.
+Pursuant to the license agreement, Rutgers granted the Company worldwide license rights to "Novel Redox Clamping Agents and Uses Thereof."
+In consideration, Rutgers was issued 500 shares of common stock of Oxiquant, which were subsequently converted into 3,821 shares of common stock of the Company and 219 warrants.
+Rutgers will also receive certain milestone payments, a 4 percent running royalty on net sales for any licensed products semiannually and a 20 percent non-running royalty on any consideration received from sublicensing or transferring of the licensed technology.
+Milestone payment fees payable to Rutgers include: US\$25 upon completion of the first clinical trial performed in compliance with FDA or corresponding foreign health authority requirements in a small number of patients to determine the metabolism and pharmacological actions of doses; US\$50 upon commencement of the first Phase III clinical trial or equivalent; US\$100 upon receipt of market approval in the first major market country; US\$200 upon receipt of market approval in the third major market country.
+In addition, on the anniversary of the license agreement, a license maintenance fee starting at US\$5 and increasing by that same amount each subsequent anniversary is due to Rutgers.
+After completion of the fifth anniversary period, and on each subsequent anniversary, the annual license maintenance fee shall be US\$50, can be offset against royalties (with some restrictions).
+The Company has made all maintenance payments required to date.